-We charge £499 plus VAT, £6 for office copies of the title and £30 plus VAT for bank transfers (only required if there is a mortgage to repay – so invariably with probate property this is not required).
+We charge from £499 plus VAT, £6 for office copies of the title and £30 plus VAT for bank transfers (only required if there is a mortgage to repay – so invariably with probate property this is not required).

-For a leasehold property we charge £599 plus VAT.
+For a leasehold property we charge from £599 plus VAT.
 The disbursements will be higher on a leasehold property becuase of the need to obtain management information from the Landlord and Management company.
 They will invariably charge for this.
 Budget for £100-200 for this cost.
 In some cases it can be more.

 If you wish to proceed with this offer email Mark Sadler on firstname.lastname@example.org with details of your name and address and that of the property and we will send you the paperwork necessary to progress with the sale.

 We can of course deal with the sale of property anywhere in England and Wales.

 What other costs are anticipated?

 The estate agents fees – these can vary considerably from between 1% – 2.5% on average but this depends on the type of agency agreement (sole or multiple) and the area in which you are selling.
 Some internet agents offer lower rates.
 If you sell privately then this fee will not be paid.

 We may be able to advise you on how to negotiate these fees (we can advise on special fee rates for some local agents).
 We would also recommend obtaining at least 3 agents valuations (which should be free) before deciding on appointment of the agent or before setting the sale price.
 You may have a duty to the beneficiaries to ensure that you get the right price for the assets of the estate so obtaining a few valuations will assist you in that role.
 If it is a complex or unique property (for example a flat with a short lease*) you may want to consider a specialist paid valuation.